ImCompleteOpposite/proot-distro-mods/README.md

 ```
 nano debian11.sh
 ```
-5. Type this to file:
+5. Type this to file: (and replace any thing you desire)
 ```
 DISTRO_NAME="Debian (bookworm)"
 DISTRO_COMMENT="Stable release."